 - Create a narrative of the trauma.

 This approach is supported by significant evidence about what is effective with youth and emerging adults.

 Many of the trauma survivors I meet with have experienced complex trauma –– which we can define as recurring trauma that is interpersonal in nature and has been perpetrated by someone who’d typically be considered trustworthy.

 Survivors of complex trauma are often so focused on day-to-day survival that the emotional and cognitive resources normally allocated to developmental tasks are simply unavailable.
-These impacts can become especially evident when children enter their teen years and start addressing the main developmental tasks of adolescence — establishing autonomy and developing identity.
+This become especially evident when children enter their teen years and start addressing the main developmental tasks of adolescence — establishing autonomy and developing identity.

-When developmental tasks aren’t successfully completed, it is likely both the person and their world will be disorganized or chaotic, resulting in a cascade of life problems — including mental health challenges, substance abuse, interpersonal difficulties, and school-related concerns.
+When developmental tasks aren’t successfully completed, both the person and their world will be disorganized or chaotic, resulting in a cascade of life problems — including mental health challenges, substance abuse, interpersonal difficulties, and school-related concerns.
+Helping teen survivors move forward often requires helping them calm the chaos.

 Most therapists have some experience or training treating trauma, but few are specialists.
 Here’s my relevant credentials and experience: